5. The Printers and Publishers

 end of that year.[4]
 The

-intervening years between issue No. 47 and final publication in book form.
-This
+the intervening years between issue No. 47 and final publication in book form.

 partnership was still active.

-is a passing reference to the Taylor family.
-Hence, Richard Taylor is given as
+passing reference to the Taylor family.
+Hence, Richard Taylor is given as a

 have been working with Robert Wilkes.
 There are then a number of addresses for

-given as “at the back of my Dwelling House”.
-As sole proprietor he seems to
+as “at the back of my Dwelling House”.
+As sole proprietor he seems to have been

-first volume.
-This page is followed by a remark to the reader signed by T Moore
+volume.
+This page is followed by a remark to the reader signed by T Moore in

-Index, Appendix, &c.
+Appendix, &c.
 Will be given at the conclusion of the Work.
-The
+The final

 four-page Index which follows has Exeter: